rob3rtroessler/CS14115_2024_MASTER/session_07/session_07_lab_manual.md

 We will start today's session with a group exercise.

  **Task 1:** Together with your teammates, open the solution for session 6 and check out the website and the code.
 Examine the code and come up with at least three questions that you have.
-Lastly, come up with one 'quiz' question where you test the HTML and CSS skills or your peers
+Lastly, come up with one 'quiz' question where you test the HTML and CSS skills or your peers.
-  .
  It should be a question that they are able to answer based on yesterday's session.

 **Task 2:** Explore how the carousel is working.
 Try to follow the code and come up with an explanation/description of how the different snippets of html css and js code work together.